-It is essential to have arrangements for childcare as your surgeon will recommend you avoid lifting your children for at least four weeks after the procedure.
+It is essential to have arrangements for childcare, as your surgeon will recommend you avoid lifting your children for at least four weeks after the procedure.
 It’s important to take time out for adequate rest, and we would recommend asking a friend or family member to help you out.

 Our preoperative nursing team will send you a comprehensive list of post-operative instructions for your mastopexy recovery.
 You should read these carefully, and if you have any questions, please get in touch with us before your procedure.
 You will have an excellent idea of what the procedure involves from the instructions we give you.
-They contain practical advice, including the best sleeping position, how to sponge bathe, looking after your incision sites and how to identify possible complications of breast lift surgery.
+They contain practical advice, including the best sleeping position, how to sponge bathe, look after your incision sites and how to identify possible complications of breast lift surgery.

 RELATED: What is the best breast lift?

-Try to make sure you have the information pack available to you continuously and if you have any questions or concerns that may not be addressed in the information pack, contact our nursing team.
+Try to make sure you have the information pack available to you continuously, and if you have any questions or concerns that may not be addressed in the information pack, contact our nursing team.
 We would always recommend you reach out to us if you are unsure in any way.

-Make sure to attend all your post-operative review appointments
+Make sure to attend all your postoperative review appointments

 Arrange for a responsible adult to look after you for the first couple of days

-Wear a post-operative support bra for at least four weeks
+Wear a postoperative support bra for at least four weeks

 During your mastopexy recovery, your surgeon recommends wearing a specialist support bra to protect the healing breast lift incisions.
 You should wear the compression bra continuously for at least the first four weeks after breast lift surgery.
 You can then transition to wearing a well-supported sports bra which should not have underwires or moulded cups.